 Much of the implementation of these programs is still to be determined.
 Here’s what we do know:

-• Tax credits will expire in 2032.
-Rebates will be first come, first served.
+- Rebates will be first come, first served.
 We do expect rebates to last more than one year, but we will not know for sure how long they will last until the program has started and we know how quickly funds are being distributed.
+Please note that some of the Home Efficiency Rebate Program (HOMES) will be retroactive through August 16, 2022 if the project fulfills all Department of Energy (DOE) and state requirements, but the Department of Commerce cannot yet guarantee which projects will be retroactive at this time.

 How to Prepare